June Cricket Diary 2014

 The ECB have an excellent guideline booklet, TS4, which provides a wealth of information on construction, preparation and maintenance of cricket pitches.

+This is the time of the season when most groundsmen will have had a month or more of cricket on their squares.
+The after care of the pitch is just as important as the preparation.
+Renovation and repairs should be carried out as soon as possible following the conclusion of a game.
 After match wicket repairs begin with the brushing and sweeping up of any surface debris, soaking the wicket, scarifying, spiking, topdressing and over seeding.
-Additional work may be required to repair damage to foot holes.
+Additional work may be required to repair damage to foot-holes.
 It is important to carry out good repairs, as you may be required to use this wicket again later on in the season.

 Seeding of the ends where the grass is weak, sparse or bare can be continued, and the rise in temperature will help germination.
 Use germination sheets to aid this process but remove the sheets regularly to check for diseases.
 Remember that without good seed to soil contact the operation is useless.
 Ensure you use new seed as old material may not give you the required germination rates.

 Remember not to neglect the outfield; it too has a major effect on a game if unattended.
 The outfield should be treated the same as any other natural grass pitch, carrying out regular mowing, raking or verticutting, aerating and feeding programmes to maintain a healthy sward.
 A light harrowing/raking helps restore levels and keep surfaces open.